shajra/nix-project/doc/nix-usage-noflakes.md

 nix-build --attr packages.x86_64-linux.org2gfm .
 ```

-    /nix/store/vyvcmfrz5knphhhf0p9h8h0c693hqicw-org2gfm
+    /nix/store/gl4r2qzzhnc2y97kp3msr64l8505s8xq-org2gfm

 If we omit the path to a Nix file, `nix-build` will try to build `default.nix` in the current directory.
-If we omit the `--attr` switch and argument, `nix-build` will try to build packages it finds in the root of the attribute tree.
+If we omit the `--attr` option and argument, `nix-build` will try to build packages it finds in the root of the attribute tree.

 All packages built by Nix are stored in `/nix/store`.
 Nix won't rebuild packages found there.
 Once a package is built, its content in `/nix/store` is read-only (until the package is garbage collected, discussed later).